 Estate Planning & Probate

-As Bellevue and Kirkland estate planning lawyers, we provide Washington clients with experienced estate planning guidance concerning asset preservation and distribution, tax minimization, and healthcare and related directives in the event of incapacity.
+As Bellevue estate planning lawyers, we provide Washington clients with experienced estate planning guidance concerning asset preservation and distribution, tax minimization, and healthcare and related directives in the event of incapacity.
 By understanding the needs of each client, we can provide the right instruments that will best accomplish their objectives.

 Understanding Your Unique Estate Planning Needs